 #9.
-Positive Culture and Environment specifically relating to Increased Parental Involvement Area of Focus Description and Rationale: Include a rationale that explains how it was identified as a critical need from the data reviewed.
+Positive Culture and Environment specifically relating to Increased Parental Involvement

+Include a rationale that explains how it was identified as a critical need from the data reviewed.

 Approach family engagement efforts as a key strategy use to improve student achievement and student learning.

-Measurable Outcome: State the specific measurable outcome the school plans to achieve.
+State the specific measurable outcome the school plans to achieve.
 This should be a data based, objective outcome.

 We desire to achieve the 5 Star School Award for our work with parents, families, and the community and increase our involvement in PTA and SAC for the 2022-23 school year.

-Monitoring: Describe how this Area of Focus will be monitored for the desired outcome.
+Describe how this Area of Focus will be monitored for the desired outcome.

 We will utilize the Advanced Ed survey tool to measure the needed percentages and feedback from key stakeholders in order to gauge areas of improvement to meet the desired outcome.

-Person responsible for monitoring outcome: Eric Krause (krausee@pcsb.org) Evidence-based Strategy: Describe the evidence-based strategy being implemented for this Area of Focus.
+Describe the evidence-based strategy being implemented for this Area of Focus.

 Increase SAC/PTA membership, create a digital engagement portal for parents, and pursue 5 Star School Award.

 Rationale for Evidence-based Strategy: Explain the rationale for selecting this specific strategy.
 Describe the resources/criteria used for selecting this strategy.

 Family and community participation is likely to increase if those stakeholders feel they have a voice in school processes.
-Action Steps to Implement List the action steps that will be taken as part of this strategy to address the Area of Focus.
-Identify the